antimof/UxPlay/README.txt

 rotations; these are carried out after any **-f** transforms.

 **-vd *decoder*** chooses the GStreamer pipeline's h264 decoder, instead of letting decodebin pick it for you.
-Software deconing is done by avdec\_h264; various hardware decoders include: vaapi264dec, nvdec, nvh264dec, v4l2h264dec (these require that the appropriate hardware is available).
+Software decoding is done by avdec\_h264; various hardware decoders include: vaapi264dec, nvdec, nvh264dec, v4l2h264dec (these require that the appropriate hardware is available).
 Using quotes "..." allows some parameters to be included